kstenerud/concise-encoding/cte-specification.md

 ### Empty

 Denotes the absence of data.
-Some languages implement this as the NULL value.
+Some languages implement this as the "null" value.

 Example: